prof-tallman/codepuzzles/cybersecurity/password_filter/README.md

 # Password Complexity Checker #
 Determine if a password fulfills a set of complexity requirements.

 Passwords are used to authenticate a person based on some secret information that they have memorized.
-An adversary who knows a victim's passwrd can impersonate the victim and gain access to the protected resource.
+An adversary who knows a victim's password can impersonate the victim and gain access to the protected resource.
 So it is important to choose strong passwords that cannot be easily guessed.
 To help enforce strong passwords, many programs require a certain level of password complexity.
 Passwords that do not meet the complexity requirements are not allowed.

-Note: This project is a fun challenge but the program will not adequatly protect the user's input.
+Note: This project is a fun challenge but the program will not adequately protect the user's input.
 Do not type in the real password for any bank account, school account, or other important resource.

 ## Rankings ##
 These stages are friendly suggestions to help new programmers.
 Skilled students are allowed to complete the project in any order; and they might find better ways to solve the requirements.